Sea Grant History

 1997 University of Illinois/Purdue University achieves College status.

-1998 NOAA celebrates Sea Grant's 30th anniversary commemorating three decades of accomplishment in research, education and outreach related to coastal, ocean, and Great Lakes resources.
+1998 NOAA celebrates the 30th anniversary of Sea Grant's National Review Panel commemorating three decades of accomplishment in research, education and outreach related to coastal, ocean, and Great Lakes resources.
 The year is proclaimed by the United Nations as the "International Year of the Ocean."

 1998 A performance-based evaluation system is established.
 Resources allocated to programs are determined in part by performance.